 Blencathra walk via Sharp Edge Pictures The Lake District Mountains UK Best View

-Whilst there is snow up top there appears none on Sharp Edge thankfully so we press on
+Whilst there is snow up top there appears none on Sharp Edge thankfully so we press on.

 Blencathra walk via Sharp Edge Pictures The Lake District Mountains UK Best View

 There were still patches of snow kicking around on the higher summits – but thankfully no snow (or ice) – on Sharp Edge – that would have made the ridge a different kettle of fish to get across and quite dangerous to be honest.
 (If you haven’t done Sharp Edge before – and aren’t very experienced then I would recommend to only attempt it in the warmer months when there is no ice, and no wet rocks for that matter).
-But if you have a head for heights – then give it a go – it’s a great little ridge.
+But if you have a head for heights – then give it a go – it’s a great ridge.

 Blencathra walk via Sharp Edge Pictures The Lake District Mountains UK Best View